 Lebanon is a small country half the size of Wales struggling to host well over a million Syrian refugees on top of more than 400,000 Palestinian refugees already living in the country – and despite high levels of poverty and unemployment among its own population.

-- train and educate Palestinian refugees so they can find work and are not reliant on aid
+- train and educate Palestinian refugees so they can find work and are not reliant on handouts

-- build up co-operatives in which Syrian refugee and Lebanese women collaborate to increase production and improve their living standards
+- build up female co-operatives in which Syrian refugee and Lebanese women work in partnership

 - help Syrian refugee and Lebanese young people develop life skills and play a part in building up their local community.